akarki7/Supply_Chain_Game/README.md

 - [x] Setup Flask Server
 - [x] Setup SQL in db_migrations/createtables.sql
 - [x] Setup database in SQLITE3 for testing purposes
-- [x] Setup database in CLAMV using SQL
-- [ ] Connect CLAMV database to website -> CLAMV did not connect to website because it says the user is not authorized
 - [x] Converted old html pages to REACT JS and did more styling to make the page look better
 - [x] Added some new pages (Home page, game page after succesfull login) to frontend
 - [x] Connect frontend to flask and flask to database such that the frontend and databases are connected and ready